mrkishi/veonim/docs/readme.md

 Plug 'tpope/vim-commentary'
 ```

+## recommended project workspace workflow
+It is recommended to set the workspace / current working directory (`:cd` / `:pwd`) to the project you are currently working on.
+The workflow is similar to VSCode how one usually opens up a project folder instead of files here and there.

+Some features of Veonim will work best with this workflow.
+For example `:Veonim grep` or `:Veonim files` will look at `:pwd` as a starting point, otherwise default to the user home root.

+You can use the Veonim workspace features like `:Veonim change-dir` to easily assign workspaces to the current vim instance.
+Also with multiplexed vim instances, it is trivial to maintain multiple project workspaces open as each Vim instance will be assigned a project workspace directory.

 ## features
 Veonim features are accessible under the `:Veonim` command or `Veonim()` function call.
 For example, this is how you would use the file fuzzy find with a keybinding: